openhie/facility-recon/packaging/ansible/README.md

 A example playbook is provided to show how to create a facility-recon user with sudo permissions using Ansible to be used with an instance like a digitalocean droplet.

-* Create a droplet.
+> Create a droplet.
 Make sure to include a public ssh key before creation.
 You should be able to ssh as root if the public key was set correctly (this is the default of DO).

-> See the folder `terraform` for a working example to programmatically launch a server instance.
+See the folder `terraform` for a working example to programmatically launch a server instance.

-* Create the facility-recon user and gives it sudo access.
+Create the facility-recon user and gives it sudo access:
 ```sh
 ansible-playbook -i /usr/local/etc/ansible/hosts user.yaml
 ```

-* As necessary, add additional ssh keys to the user facility-recon:
+As necessary, add additional ssh keys to the user facility-recon:
 ```
 ansible-playbook -i /usr/local/etc/ansible/hosts keys.yaml
 ```